 Communication for Social Change in Brisbane, Australia

-After working in commercial litigation for over ten years (in Australia and the UK), I have left legal practice with a view to combine my various skills and experience and be directly active in social change.
-I am currently completing my final thesis year of a Masters in Communication for Social Change at the University of Queensland, home of the world renowned Centre for Communication for Social Change.
+After working in commercial litigation for over ten years (in Australia and the UK), I left legal practice with a view to combine my various skills and experience and be directly active in social change.
+On 9 July 2021, I graduated with a coursework Masters in Communication for Social Change at the University of Queensland, home of the world renowned Centre for Communication for Social Change, achieving a cumulative GPA of 6.636, and a High Distinction for my Masters thesis.
 The program at UQ focuses on Participatory Communication strategies and practices to design, implement and evaluate sustainable social change projects and processes.
-As a disabled queer person, my interest in social change stems from lived experience as well as understanding and recognising the complexity of systemic privilege and marginalisation.
+As a disabled queer person, with an undergraduate qualification in psychology as well as law, my interest in social change stems from lived experience as well as understanding and recognising the complexity of systemic privilege and marginalisation.

-In 2012, I had my first short story, "Touched", published in an anthology called 'Deck the Halls', part of the Literary Mix Tapes' initiative by eMergent Publishing.
-The anthology remains available for purchase worldwide.
-I am currently working on short stories and a novel in the urban fantasy and horror genres.
+In 2012, I had my first short story published, and I am excited that this story will be reworked and published in an upcoming anthology in 2021!
+I am also working on new short stories and a novel in the urban fantasy and horror genres.
 I was a judge for the Australian Aurealis Awards in 2009, 2010 and 2014.

 As a creative professional, I understand the power of music, writing and popular culture to spur change.
 I aim to inform my practice in the field of social change with the skills and experience I have as a conflict resolution professional and creative.